enormandeau/github_tutorial/README.md

 - Create basic web pages to show your analyses
 - Create easy documentation and tutorials
 - Show that your projects are alive
-- Track code changes and version features
+- Track code changes and versions

 Git and GitHub can help you accomplish the above.
 You will need to spend some time with these tools to become proficient with them but this tutorial should